 2 Cons of Eating Honey For Bodybuilding

-1. Honey Is High In Calories
+1. Honey Is High In Calories (Bad When Cutting)

-2. Honey Is Not Filling
+2. Honey Is Not Filling (Again, Bad When Cutting)

 Can You Eat Honey Before Workouts?

-Honey can be consumed before workouts and even during workouts because it digests so quickly that it will not cause gastrointestinal issues, and it will provide us with quick energy to use for training.
+Honey can be consumed before workouts and even during workouts because it digests so quickly that it will not cause gastrointestinal issues, and it will provide you with quick energy to use for training.

 Can You Eat Honey After Workouts?

 “Honey is a source of simple carbohydrates.
-Simple carbs are ideal before exercise since they will give you an immediate energy boost.
+Simple carbs are ideal before exercise since they give you an immediate energy boost.
 Add one tablespoon before training 15-20 minutes before the workout.
 Adding a carb source before a workout can delay fatigue.
 If you are having trouble adding carbs after training, honey is also an excellent choice to keep in mind.
 Add honey to a protein shake to get both carbs and protein after a workout.”

 Does Honey Help Muscle Growth?